blackcatten/Rock-Paper-Scissor/README.md

 3. Choose between 3 buttons.
 4. Check which buttons belong to which image
 5. Play the game Rock-Paper-Scissors.
-6. See how many pionts he/she have.
+6. See how many points he/she have.
 7. Get a winner or loose modal.
 8. Start the game over again.